Table of Contents[Hide][Show]

 The best thing to do in this beach city is, of course, go to the beach.
 You don’t even have to get wet swimming in the Pacific Ocean.
 You can stay on the sand, playing beach volleyball or just watching all of the games going on.

 Biking the Strand is one of my all time favorite things to do in SoCal.
 The beachside sidewalk and bike path run for miles in either direction.
-Admire the ocean views or gawk at the muliti-million-dollar Strand house mansions.
+Admire the ocean views or gawk at the multi-million-dollar mansions along The Strand.

 2. Walk the Manhattan Beach Pier